 About John Allwood

 John Allwood was first introduced to the Toyota production system while working at Tuthill Pump in Alsip, Illinois in the 1990’s.
 There, he met Bob Pentland, who was featured in the seminal book, “LEAN Thinking.”
-Over the period of ten years, Allwood and Pentland created and implemented the Tuthill Business System at the Tuthill Corporation.
+Currently, Allwood acts as a consultant, helping companies across the United State successfully implement Standard Work.